Now Accepting Applications: Apply today for the AMP Technical Assistance Grant Program.

 What’s in it for my city?

-Our AMP grant program helps U.S. cities implement safer, more connected mobility networks faster.
+City Thread’s AMP grant program helps U.S. cities build safer, more connected mobility networks—faster.

-• A site visit to understand your city’s processes, relationships, opportunities for change, and more.
+A site visit to learn about your city’s processes, relationships, and opportunities for change.

-• A strategic roadmap to improve mobility network implementation, build lasting partnerships, and amplify existing public support.
+A strategic roadmap to speed up implementation, strengthen partnerships, and grow public support.

 What do we need to have in place?